About the Documentary Film Council

 a member

-Owned and run by and for its members, the DFC is the first democratic, sector-wide organisation for the UK's independent documentary film industry.
+Owned and run by and for its members, the DFC is the first national organisation for the UK’s documentary film industry.

 Sign in